Mirza14/Python_Development/Lesson_13_OOP/OOP.md

 ## __init__ Function

 - *Constructor:* All classes have a function called `__init__()`, which is always executed when the class is being initiated.
+- init is a special method in Python, allows us to set up some data fields or data for the class.
+It only runs once when object is instantiated.
+- By defining an init, we can add data fields to an object, which allows us to initialize object.
 - Creating class
 `class Student:`
     `def __init__(self, fullname):`